Cyber Risk Assessment for Capital Management: Introduction

 The proposed risk assessment and capital allocation methods are implemented in R language, which can be found in the supplementary materials of this paper.
-Its practicality is demonstrated with real data.
-Practitioners may easily adopt the computer program for their company-specific applications.
+Its practicality is demonstrated with real data, applying to one specific company with abundant historical cyber incidents, as well as to a broad spectrum of companies in the same industry.
+For the former application, practitioners may easily adopt the computer program for their company-specific applications.
+From the latter application, we are able to draw several general results and insights on cyber risk management; they are that 1) performing cyber scanning is necessary to identify possible attack paths, instead of only relying on historical cyber incidents, 2) the budget constraint of companies with small revenue is generally binding, while companies with large revenue tend to spend a fraction of the budget, and 3) small and medium-sized companies mainly rely on reserves, while large companies generally use diversified strategies with cybersecurity investment, insurance, and reserves together.

 The overall organization of the rest of this paper is as follows.
 Section 2 proposes a tensor-based loss model for cyber risk assessment, which incorporates the structural information of risk arrival.
 Based on the risk assessment results, Section 3 introduces the holistic framework of optimizing capital allocation for cybersecurity investment, cyber insurance, and loss reserve.
 Section 4 provides a case study that integrates the risk assessment process and the decision-making of capital allocation for cyber risk management.
+A discussion of the general insights on cyber risk management is provided in this section as well.
 Section 5 concludes and outlines some potential future directions.